flexiodata/functions-crunchbase/README.md

-# Crunchbase Spreadsheet Functions
+# Crunchbase Google Sheets & Excel Spreadsheet Add on

-Crunchbase Spreadsheet Functions enable you to get information about people and organizations in a spreadsheet using information from [Crunchbase](https://www.crunchbase.com).
+Crunchbase is platform for finding business information about private and public companies, investors and investment rounds.
+This Crunchbase spreadsheet integration for Google Sheets and Microsoft Excel enables you to import data from your Crunchbase account API, like organizations, people, and investor information.
+This add-on will enable you to integrate on-demand, refreshable private and public company data without leaving your spreadsheet.

-For example, you can:
+For example, with this Excel and Google Sheets add-on you can:

-* Get information about people, such as their first and last name, title, facebook url, and twitter url
+* Import data about people, such as their first and last name, title, Facebook URL, and Twitter URL
-* Get information about an organization, such as a short description, stock ticker symbol, domain, homepage url, facebook url, and twitter url
+* Extract data about an organization, such as a short description, stock ticker symbol, domain, homepage URL, facebook URL, and twitter URL

 Here are some examples: